dcgza3326VictoriaRamos/mon/README.md

 Refactored code for better maintainability
 Updated README with new instructions - 821
-Refactored code for better maintainability - update 38
+Refactored code for better maintainability - update 38 Added new feature for better user experience - build 969